-Folks running the the TCS New York City Marathon probably have the map memorized by now, but in case you’re planning to watch, here is the NYC Marathon 2017 route.
+Folks running the the TCS New York City Marathon probably have the map memorized by now, but in case you’re planning to watch, here is the NYC Marathon 2019 route.
 Since the 26.2-mile block party is one of the biggest and largest NYC events in November, you’ll want to be prepared in time for race day.
 So make sure to study the route map below, and don’t forget to pay attention to NYC Marathon road closures.
-You should also be aware of the best New York attractions near the course, y’know, in case you need to use the loo or if you fancy a little more entertainment.
+You should also be aware of the best New York attractions near the course in case you need a bathroom break!

 The starting line for the race begins at the Western end of Verrazano-Narrows Bridge on Staten Island.

 Where does the NYC Marathon route end?

-The finish line for the TCS NYC Marathon is in Central Park, just outside of Tavern on the Green.
+The finish line for the TCS NYC Marathon is at 67th Street on West Drive.
 To see the final yards of the race, you must purchase Grandstand Seating tickets here.
 The Family Reunion area in Central Park is open from noon to 5:30pm.
+There is also a standing spectator area located inside Central Park from Columbus Circle to the south end of the grandstands, about 500 feet before the finish line.
+Study the finish area map here.

 Where can I watch the race?